by-toolbox/Data-Inspector/CONTRIBUTING.md

 ### Checks, Tests & Documentation

-Request a review from one of our admins @austincondiff, @lukepistrol, @MarcoCarnevali, @jasonplatts, @pkasila or maintainers @cstef, @linusS1, @RayZhao1998, @wdg.
+Request a review from one of our admins @armartinez

 > [!TIP]
 > If it is your first PR, an admin will need to request a review for you.